onelogin/onelogin-java-sdk/docs/DefaultApi.md

 <a name="addClientApp"></a>
 # **addClientApp**
-> ClientApp addClientApp(authorization, id, addClientAppRequest)
+> ClientApp addClientApp(id, addClientAppRequest, authorization)